openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 Click Scripting to display the Script Editor.
 Scripting can be used to modify controls based on resource metadata, user roles or resource status.
 For example, a control could be hidden or displayed based on previous data entered.
 (NOTE: When a control has a script, a red dot appears beside the control name in the list in the left-hand pane.)
 The Script Editor provides two options:
 * Basic—for simple and quick script creation.
-* Advanced—for users who are more familiar with EQUELLA and JavaScript™.
+* Advanced—for users who are more familiar with openEQUELLA and JavaScript™.

 #### This control is mandatory
 Check the This control is mandatory checkbox to enforce that data must be entered in the associated control before the wizard can be completed.
 A red asterisk displays beside mandatory controls in the contribution wizard.